couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/using-the-apis.markdown

 }
 ```

-For completeness sake, there are two other reasons why a `IllegalStateException` could be thrown in this case: if the thread has been interrupted while it tried to put it onto the input queue or if the application is shutting down.
-Since both case are rare in a the regular flow, the most common reason is always the input queue.
+For completeness sake, there are two other reasons why an `IllegalStateException` could be thrown in this case: if the thread has been interrupted while it tried to put it onto the input queue or if the application is shutting down.
+Because both cases are rare in a the regular flow, the most common reason is the input queue.

-Note that since Views are handled differently, this does not need to be done for view and design document operations.
+Because views are handled differently, this does not need to be done for view and design document operations.

-You also need to take care once you block on the future through `.get()` or `.get(long, TimeUnit)`.
+You also need to take care after you block on the future through `.get()` or `.get(long, TimeUnit)`.
 There are two main reasons why this call will raise an exception: the underlying operation was either cancelled or timed out.
-Depending on which of those you are using, you need to be on the lookout for `TimeoutException`s, `ExecutionException`s and `RuntimeException`s.
+Depending on which of those you are using, you need to be on the lookout for the following exceptions: `TimeoutException`, `ExecutionException` and `RuntimeException`.

-There are different exceptions to catch between those two, since the java `Future` interface doesn't define a `TimeoutException` on the `get()` method - this is because the original intent is to block until done, which only makes limited sense with IO based operations and distributed systems.
+There are different exceptions to catch between those two, because the java `Future` interface doesn't define a `TimeoutException` on the `get()` method.
+This is because the original intent is to block until done, which only makes limited sense with I/O-based operations and distributed systems.
 So, let's discuss the `.get(long, TimeUnit)` first.
 Here is the gist:

 ```java
 try {